gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

 A list of the codes for the different parts of KTH are listed in Table 2.

-[]{#_Ref517019557 .anchor}Table 2: KTH specific codes for the coporate
+<a name="table2">Table 2: KTH specific codes for the coporate
-publisher-- Note that there is a \<namePart\>KTH\</namePart\> before each of these other nameParts, except for code 177.
+publisher-- Note that there is a \<namePart\>KTH\</namePart\> before each of these other nameParts, except for code 177.</a>

 |  Code   |  School                                                 |   Department                                   |    Unit|
 | --------|---------------------------------------------------------|------------------------------------------------|----------------------------------------------------------------------|